coolhead/flint-docs/01.getting_started/03.hello_world/docs.md

 > flintbit = ruby or groovy scripts stored inside flintbox

-Flintbit is a ruby or groovy script, which contain your business logic.
-It uses 'flitbit functions' to get input, call connectors and other flintbits and finally to set output.
+Flintbit is a ruby or groovy script, which contains your business logic.
+It uses [Flintbit functions](../flintbit_functions) to get input, call connectors and other flintbits and finally to set output.

 All flintbits are accessible via RESTful APIs making them micro-services.

-#### Create Flntbit
+#### Create Flintbit

 To create a flintbit, Navigate to mybox directory using your favorite code editor.